-Figure 3a also depicts the variation of the output power of TEG 1 with the load resistance under different temperature gradients.
+Figure 3a depicts the variation of the output power of TEG 1 with the load resistance under different temperature gradients.
 As shown in the graph, as the resistance of the load increases the output power is severely reduced.
 The TEGs used in this work are Peltier modules which are usually designed with a low internal resistance to increase the current flow and therefore to absorb more heat when a constant voltage is applied.
-There is also a discrepancy between the manufacturer reported internal resistance values as summarized on table 1 and the measured internal resistance in the lab (table 2).
+There is also a discrepancy between the manufacturer reported internal resistance values as summarized on table 1 and the internal resistance values measured in lab (table 2).
 This is in part because of the dissimilar testing environment and testing conditions and due to the contact resistances, which were not accurately stated in the data sheet.

 (a) (b)